SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 >
 > 15.3.1 Proportion of land that is degraded over total land area

+This target is interpreted to cover research about:
+- desertifiction (phrase 1)
+- land and soil quality in connection with floods, desertification and drought (phrase 2)
+- land and soil degredation (phrase 3)
-This target is interpreted to cover research about desertifiction, and about degradation of land and soil.
-It also covers research about land degradation neutrality (LDN) and maintenance of soil health.
+- land degradation neutrality (LDN) and maintenance of soil health (phrase 4)

 Definitions according to the SDG indicator metadata for indicator 15.3.1 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-03-01.pdf):
 > "Land degradation is defined as the reduction or loss of the biological or economic productivity and complexity of rain fed cropland, irrigated cropland, or range, pasture, forest and woodlands resulting from a combination of pressures, including land use and management practices."

 > "Land Degradation Neutrality (LDN) is defined as a state whereby the amount and quality of land resources necessary to support ecosystem functions and services and enhance food security remain stable or increase within specified temporal and spatial scales and ecosystems (decision 3/COP12)"

 Given these definitions, we interpret the target to include research about all types of land (not just lands affected by desertification, drought or flooding).
 This means that these strings may pick up some works about soil erosion in built-up areas as well as "natural" areas.